lhalabi/Transfer-Learning-and-Feature-Engineering-for-SWE-Predictions/README.md

 • Model TL2: This involved freezing all the weights of the model, removing deeper layers, and adding new layers whose weights were trained on the target data.

 The two approaches were picked because the deeper layers help capture the higher-order complexities in the relationship between input features and the output, while the shallower layers generally capture coarser and simpler relationships.
-However, analysis using permutation feature importance revealed that the transfer learning models under TL1 and TL2 gave lower importance to elevation, accumulated snow, and accumulated precipitation- variables identified as critical for determining SWE in Colorado based on EFA results (Figures 3 and 4).
+Analysis using permutation feature importance revealed that the transfer learning models under TL1 and TL2 gave lower importance to elevation, accumulated snow, and accumulated precipitation- variables identified as critical for determining SWE in Colorado based on EFA results (Figures 3 and 4).
 To address this discrepancy, we introduced two additional transfer learning approaches that explicitly prioritized these variables by prescribing their importance:

 • Model TL1W: This utilized the architecture and hyperparameters of the best performing set of TL1 models but modified the scaled input features by multiplying elevation, accumulated snow, and accumulated precipitation by (scalar) weights equal or greater than 1.
 These weights were treated as hyperparameters and optimized using Optuna, an open-source framework for automatic hyperparameter optimization.